usernameisneo/grumpi/README.md

 *   **Extensible Function Calling:** Allows defining custom Python functions that can be discovered and executed within scripted personality workflows.
 *   **(Optional) Integrated Web UI:** Includes a basic Vue.js frontend served directly by FastAPI for easy interaction and testing (configurable).
 *   **Cross-Platform:** Includes installation scripts for Linux, macOS, and Windows.
+*   **Tokenizer Utilities:** API endpoints to tokenize, detokenize, and count tokens using the active binding's model.
+*   **Model Information:** API endpoint to retrieve context size and other details about the currently loaded model for a binding.

 ## Core Concepts